 There are a few steps you need to take to apply for the PhD programme.

-- Send a brief research proposal to one of our full professors and ask him/her if he/she would be willing to be your supervisor during your proposed PhD study.
-Download our research proposal format.
+- Send a brief research proposal to one of our full professors and ask them if they would be willing to be your PhD supervisor.
+Please use our research proposal format for your proposal.

-- Final admission will be given by the PThU Doctorate Board, based on the advice of the comittee and an external evaluation of your prior education at a master´s level.
+- Final admission will be provided by the PThU Doctorate Board.
+Admission is based on the advice of the committee and an external evaluation of your prior education.

 Supervision and training

 After admissions to the PhD programme, you will be registered as a Graduate School student.
 The PThU Graduate School offers you a mix of expert supervision and tailor-made training.
 Aside from your supervisor, you will be co-supervised by a team of at least two experts in your specific field(s) of interest.
 You will also have the opportunity to follow a PhD training programme based upon your needs and interests, consisting of:

 - courses (mostly offered by NOSTER and other external institutions)

 - participation in international conferences or expert meetings